Dispute with the administration: application for interim relief

-You can use a freedom alert in case of emergency if an administrative decision violates a fundamental freedom (freedom of assembly, freedom of expression, right of property, etc.).
-You must apply to the Administrative Court.
-Legal assistance is not required.
-The judge must decide within 48 hours.
+You can use an interim order for freedom in urgent cases if an administrative decision seriously and manifestly unlawful infringes a fundamental freedom (freedom of assembly, freedom of expression, right to property, etc.).
+You must address your request to the administrative court.
+The assistance of a lawyer is not mandatory.
+The judge must rule within 48 hours.
 You can challenge his decision before the Council of State.

-The interim freedom allows you to ask the judge to take urgent action necessary to safeguard one of your fundamental freedoms if the administration violates them in a serious and illegal manner.
-This can be a legal person of public law or of a body governed by private law responsible for the management of a public service.
+An application for interim relief allows you to ask the judge to take an urgent measure necessary to safeguard one of your fundamental freedoms if the administration seriously and unlawfully infringes it.
+It can be a legal person of public law or of a body governed by private law which is responsible for the management of a public service.

-In order to make a free appeal, you must meet the following conditions:
+To make a free remedy, you must meet the following conditions:

-- Demonstrate that a fundamental freedom is at stake (freedom of assembly, freedom to come and go, freedom of expression, property rights, etc.)
+- To show that a fundamental freedom is at stake (freedom of assembly, freedom to come and go, freedom of expression, right to property, etc.)

-- Demonstrate that the violation of this freedom is serious and manifestly unlawful
+- Demonstrate that the interference with this freedom is serious and manifestly unlawful

-- Purpose of application (e.g. suspension of decision)
+- Purpose of the request (e.g. suspension of a decision)